 Canals with rated measuring sections (without weirs) typically experience changes in water velocity as moss and vegetation grows in the canal during the summer leading to imprecise discharge estimates in the preliminary water right accounting between discharge measurements.
 Canal discharges in these canals are measured with a flowmeter approximately every three to four weeks.
 The only day the discharge is known with certainty is on the day the canal is measured with a flowmeter.
 Between discharge measurements, the canal's daily discharges are estimated using the daily gage reading, the canal's rating table, and the "shift" to the canal's rating table based on the previous discharge measurement.
-When a new canal discharge measurement is performed, a new shift to the rating table is computed, and the previously estimated preliminary daily discharges are interpolated back to the previous measurement shift.
-The previously recorded daily discharges are replaced with the more accurate recalculated discharges in the water right accounting.
+When a new canal discharge measurement is performed, a new shift to the rating table is computed, and the previously estimated preliminary daily discharges are replaced with the more accurate recalculated discharges in the water right accounting.
 Historically, the recalculating and replacement of daily canal discharges typically occurred at the end of the season but, in more recent years, the practice has occurred as near as possible to receiving new measurement data from the hydrographers, resulting in a revision of the diversion data periodically during the season instead of waiting until the end of the season.